dhartl/aai/crawler/README.txt

 ATTENTION:
-"doc_wien" is only per gender -> you need to run it two times: scrapy crawl doc_wien -a sex=M -o docs_wien_male.json -t json scrapy crawl doc_wien -a sex=W -o docs_wien_female.json -t json
+"doc_wien" is only per gender -> you need to run it two times:
+"doc_wien" needs also CONCURRENT_REQUESTS set to 1 in settings.py -> sites does not respond correctly if too many requests per second!!! scrapy crawl doc_wien -a sex=M -o docs_wien_male.json -t json scrapy crawl doc_wien -a sex=W -o docs_wien_female.json -t json